vm0993/vmGL/README.md

 # Code of Conduct

-Dilarang menghilangkan nama asli pembuat aplikasi, dengan tujuan supaya user yang menggunakan tidak dirugikan.
+Dilarang menghilangkan nama pembuat aplikasi, dengan tujuan supaya user yang menggunakan tidak dirugikan.

 # Conntributor
 Thanks goes to all of these wonderful people (emoji key) who have helped ViMa get this far: